|

 Heuchera 'Crimson Curls' (Crimson Curls Coral Bells) - A clump-forming herbaceous perennial that forms a basal mound to around 9 inches tall by about 18 inches wide.
 The 2 to 4 inch wide leaves emerge in spring a dark burgundy red with purple underneath and are distinctively curly.
 Leaves fade to a duller gray green in summer.
 In late spring to early summer appear the small white bell-shaped flowers on slender stems that rise above the foliage to 12 to 18 inches tall (well above foliage).
 Remove stems of faded flowers to encourage additional bloom in fall.
 Performs well in full sun in cooler gardens but needs some shade (particularly afternoon) in warmer spots.
 Plant in well-drained soil and irrigate regularly.
 Foliage will be scorched and plants will decline if getting too much sun or not enough water.
 This plant is evergreen in our garden but can be grown in much cooler climates as a hardy perennial.
 This plant was introduced by Ray Brown of Plant World Botanic Gardens in Devon, England and was released in the United States by PlantHaven of Santa Barbara, California.
 It was selected as a seedling in 1996 from a planting bed of several named and unnamed Heuchera cultivars and hybrids that had been planted in 1993.
 The planting was to allow open pollination to occur so selections could be made of seedlings exhibiting new leaf variants.
 It is thought that 'Crimson Curls' may have derived its foliage color partially from 'Palace Purple' and the crispy metallic leaf texture from the species H. micrantha or possibly H. americana.
 However, the exact parents are unknown.
 It received US Plant Patent PP13,729, which has since expired.
 In their book "Heuchera and Heucherellas: Coral Bells and Foamy Bells" Timber Press 2005 authors Dan Heims and Grahame Ware note that Linnaeus named Heuchera for Johann Heinrich von Heucher, professor of medicine and Botany at Wittenberg University.
 They further note that the name Heuchera should be pronounced following the person's name it commemorates so the proper pronunciation is HOY-ker-uh.

-Information displayed on this page about Heuchera 'Crimson Curls' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Heuchera 'Crimson Curls' displayed on this page is based on research conducted in our nursery library and from online sources we consider reliable.
+We will also relate those observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone who has additional information, particularly when they share cultural information that would aid others in growing it.

 |